How to sleep comfortably outdoors, according to experts | CNN Underscored

 Choose your shelter

-Camping tents are an obvious choice for shelter and there are lots to consider when picking out a tent that will meet your needs — from seasonality and material to weight and price point.
+Camping tents are an obvious choice for shelter and there’s a lot to consider when picking out a tent that will meet your needs — from seasonality and material to weight and price point.
 But Molloy says hammocks also have a hardcore fanbase and are a popular (and comfortable) option.

 “Hammocks can be more comfortable if the weather is mild, but often hammock campers sleep colder simply because they are exposed to the night air all around their bodies,” says Molloy.